 Commissioner Gary Fickes created Empowering Seniors to fill a need.
 This one-day event grew from 300 attendees in 2009 to 3000 in 2019.
 Regarding health and safety, Empowering Seniors has evolved from a one-day event to several smaller yet more focused Wellness Seminars and other outreach initiatives for area seniors and caregivers from 2020 to 2022.
 We were also inspired to transform our website to serve you year-round, allowing us to provide you with valuable information, games, and resources, all available on the website.
 The in-person Empowering Seniors Health and Wellness EXPO will return this year on September 28, 2023, at the Hurst Conference Center!
-Watch for details coming soon.Events Schedule Local Resources Learn More
+Register today!Events Schedule Local Resources Learn More

 Featured monthly videos for your enjoyment.
 Learn about things on the state and local levels, interviews, celebrities, entertainment, cooking, health, and more.
 You will find past features in the video library for your enjoyment.
 If there is a particular subject you are interested in learning more about, please let us know by clicking on the "Contact Us" at the bottom of the page to send us an email.

 Thank you for joining us at the 13th Annual Empowering Seniors Health & Wellness Expo.
 Be sure to check out the photos.
 We look forward to seeing you next year!

 This animation shows how Alzheimer’s disease, a type of dementia, changes the brain.
 You can also learn about promising ideas to treat and prevent Alzheimer's disease.